DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/bs_stocks_isvalidclient.md

 ```

 <br>
-Every entity on the map has its index and every player is an entity with index between 1 and \005CMaximum players\005C.
-You can access server's current maximum number of players value with Sourcemod's constant MaxClients.
+Every entity on the map has its index and every player is an entity with index between 1 and current Maximum of players.
+You can access server's maximum number of players value with Sourcemod's constant MaxClients.
 Also, at any time you can see players' indexes ingame with console command status:
 <img class="img-responsive img-full" src="{{ site.baseurl }}/images/isvalidclient_indexes.png" alt="status result">
 second column in result are player entity indexes
 <br><br>